-- 1. dust deposition, resulting in the soiling of surfaces; - 2. visible dust plumes, which are evidence of dust emissions; - 3. elevated $PM{10}$ concentrations, as a result of dust generating activities on site; and - 4. an increase in concentrations of airborne particles and nitrogen dioxide due to exhaust emissions from diesel powered vehicles and equipment used on site (non-road mobile machinery) and vehicles accessing the site.
+- 1. dust deposition, resulting in the soiling of surfaces; - 2. visible dust plumes, which are evidence of dust emissions; - 3. elevated PM10, PM{2.5} concentrations from demolition and construction activities; and - 4. an increase in concentrations of airborne particles and nitrogen dioxide due to exhaust emissions from vehicles and equipment used on site (non-road mobile machinery) and vehicles accessing the site.